screepers/screeps-typescript-starter/README.md

 #### Additional Options

-`config.defaults.js` is for config options common to all environments.
-Other environments inherit from this file, and add to, or override options.
+`config.common.js` is for config options common to all environments.
+Other environments can inherit from this file, and add to, or override options on the config object.

 `config.dev.js` is a specific environment configuration.
 You can potentially have as many environments as you make files for (only a `dev` environment is provided to start with).
-To specify which environment to use, prepend `NODE_ENV=` and the environment name to any commands.
+To specify which environment to use, append `--env.ENV=` and the environment name to any commands.
 An example is provided in `package.json`.

 Common options you may wish to configure: